|

 Research

-I am interested in most aspects of Scientific Computing, in Numerical
+I am particularly interested in Scientific Computing in the

 Current active research projects include Bayesian approaches